vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 If you want to retrieve a particular set fact w/o erasing it, you can use `^nth(@1 count)` where the first argument is like `^first` because you also specify how to interpret the answer) and the second is the index you want to retrieve.
 An index out of bounds will fail.

-### `^Unpackfactref`
+### `^unpackfactref`
 examines facts in a set and generates all fact references from it.
 That is, it lists all the fields that are themselves facts.
 ```